 Student Employee Handbook

-Please click here to download the 2017-2018 Federal Work Study Student Employee Handbook.
-This will provide you with helpful information regarding the hiring process, eligibility criteria, work schedules, etc.
+Please click here to download the 2018-2019 Federal Work Study Student Employee Handbook.
+This will provide you with helpful information regarding the hiring process, eligibility criteria, work schedules, and more.

 What is Federal Work Study?

 Federal Work Study is a type of financial aid.
 It is a federally funded program supplemented by institutional dollars that provides part-time jobs for students with financial need to help them pay for their college-related expenses.
 This program encourages students to take part in community service work as well as gain experience in the student's courses of study.

 Federal Work Study is awarded to students who meet the HCC Priority Deadline and are otherwise eligible.
 To be considered for a Federal Work Study award, you must submit your Free Application for Federal Student Aid (FAFSA) each year; submit all required documents to complete your financial aid file; and be registered for classes by the priority deadline.
 You must have financial need as determined by federal need-analysis.
 Lastly, you must maintain good standing in accordance with the College's Satisfactory Academic Progress Policy.

 If you are interested in beginning work in the summer term, and you are not enrolled in that summer term, you must have next year's FAFSA completed before the priority deadline to ensure availability of funds.

 What kinds of jobs are there?
 Are jobs guaranteed?

 There are both on-campus and off-campus opportunities available, but job placement is not guaranteed.
 On-campus jobs are in the academic departments and administrative offices.